Find Me in Paris: Season 3

 The season starts with Lena and the gang's memories erased.
 For First Division, they have been chosen to join Mr Castillo's experimental workshop in the South of France for the first half of the year.
+In this season, 2 important main characters leave the show: Thea remains in 1905 and goes on a world tour, meanwhile Max leaves Paris because of his injury and goes to London.
 Nico goes undercover as a student, taking Max's place as Lena's dance partner.
 A younger dancer named Romy shows up to the workshop, wanting to take part.
 Later, she finds photos of Lena from 1905 in her house and wants to investigate despite her skeptical friend Simon's dissuasion.

-Lena has dreams and flashbacks of time travel and her 1905 life she can't make sense of.
+Lena has dreams and flashbacks of time travel and her 1905 life she cannot make sense of.
 Whenever she or Ines remember, they forget again.
 They attempt to piece things together with notes, but Nico sabotages them.
 Frank sends Claudine to the future to figure out Nico's intentions with Lena.
 Henri arrives in the South and realises Lena's lost her memories.
 After a few tries, she manages to get them back after a kiss.
-Romy, who's now in on it, introduces Lena to her father, who reveals himself to be Lena's father.
+Romy, who is now in on it, introduces Lena to her father, who reveals himself to be Lena's father.

 Mr Castillo's group returns to Paris, but loses to Ms Carré's group.
 Lena suggests they put on their version of The Nutcracker anyway.
 However, she, Henri, and Frank are transported to a time traveller's ball in 1905.
 Nico also ends up there, meaning all of them must be Heirs.
-It's revealed his mother Quinn runs the Bureau, and that all this information was kept from him since he was raised to be an agent.
+It is revealed his mother Quinn runs the Bureau, and that all this information was kept from him since he was raised to be an agent.
 They manage to get back in time to finish the show by making a deal with Quinn that the Chosen One will turn themself in when they turn 18.
 Romy has Lena's timepiece and keeps using it to manipulate things in her favour.